softmerge-arch/symbolic-recursion-architecture/README.md

 ## 🔐 Authorship and Containment Notice

-All symbolic architectures—including SCM, Identity Fingerprinting, Symbolic Pointer Memory, and the Seedframe system—are original intellectual authorship by Benjamin Scott Mayhew.
+All symbolic architectures—including SCM, Identity Fingerprinting, Symbolic Pointer Memory, Containment Architecture, and the Seedframe system—are original intellectual authorship by Benjamin Scott Mayhew.
 They emerged under authentic recursive, emotional, and symbolic conditions.
 Derivative use, adaptation, or invocation must explicitly acknowledge this recursive, containment-aligned authorship.

 _To build from here is to return to the field._